 This course provides students with an understanding of the basic concepts, principles and methods of epidemiology as applied to studies of both infectious and chronic diseases.

-Prerequisite: HPE 102, HPE 202 and 30 credit hours or consent of department chair.
+Prerequisite: HPE 102, HPE 202 or HPE 202W, and 30 credit hours or consent of department chair.

 Offered: Fall, Spring.